PTSolns/PTSolns-cli/docs/getting-started.md

       --log-level string          Messages with this level and above will be logged.
 Valid levels are: trace, debug, info, warn, error, fatal, panic
       --no-color                  Disable colored output.

-Use "arduino-cli core [command] --help" for more information about a command.
+Use "ptsolns-cli core [command] --help" for more information about a command.
 ```

 ## Create a configuration file